elennick/retry4j/README.md

 });
 ```

-Two additional listeners are also offered to indicate when a series of retries has succeed or failed.
+Two additional listeners are also offered to indicate when a series of retries has succeeded or failed.
 They can be specified like so:

 ```java
 executor.onSuccess(s -> {